 - LED

-The schematic diagram for Push-Pull amplifier circuit consists of two transistor Q1 and Q2 which are NPN and PNP respectively.
-When the input signal is positive Q1 starts conducting and produce a replica of the positive input at the output.
-At this moment Q2 remains in off condition.
+The schematic diagram for the Push-Pull amplifier circuit consists of two transistors, Q1 and Q2, which are NPN and PNP, respectively.
+When the input signal is positive, Q1 starts conducting and produces a replica of the positive input at the output.
+At this moment, Q2 remains in off condition.

 Here, in this condition